-A DHS/USCIS officer conducts a non-adversarial, in-person interview of each refugee applicant designed to elicit information about the principal applicant's claim for refugee status and any grounds of ineligibility and to assess credibility.
-The officer asks questions about the applicant's experiences in the country of origin, including problems and fears about returning (or remaining), as well as questions concerning the principal applicant's activities, background, and criminal history.
+A DHS/USCIS officer conducts a non-adversarial, face-to-face interview of each refugee applicant designed to elicit information about the applicant's claim for refugee status and any grounds of ineligibility.
+The officer asks questions about the applicant's experiences in the country of origin, including problems and fears about returning (or remaining), as well as questions concerning the applicant's activities, background, and criminal history.
 The officer also considers evidence about conditions in the country of origin and assesses the applicant's credibility and claim.